starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/element-resources.md

 The element belongs to the framework.
 The observer and cleanup belong to the resource.

+This `ElementSize` definition is framework-neutral.
+The same element resource can be used from every supported framework; only the adapter API that delivers the DOM element changes.

 ## Framework dialects

 Each framework has its own way to deliver DOM elements.
 Starbeam adapters expose